near/docs/docs/tools/near-indexer.md

 **4) Install and check dependencies**

-To install these dependencies and check to make sure everything works run:
+Install and check dependencies by running:

 ```bash
 cargo check